iamlmn/detect-document/README.md

 ##### The model generates bounding boxes and segmentation masks for each instance of an object in the image

 * run 'Inspect_docs_model.ipynb' where masked outputs are tested.

+We can get the masked output from this ipynb.

 ##### Detecting border/corners using OpenCV